 |Dimensions:||27” wide x 18” deep x 63” tall|

-|Features:||4 shelves, comes with metal stakes and guy lines for wind protection.
+|Features:||4 shelves, comes with metal stakes and guy lines to protect plants from win.
 Roll-up zippered door in front.
-Replacement cover available.|
+Replacement greenhouse cover available.
+Mini greenhouse|

 Best Portable Greenhouse

 - 【OVERLONG COVER DESIGN】---- Makes greenhouse...

 - 【UPDATED DESIGN 2 LARGE DOORS】----2 doors can...

 |Type:||Softcover, medium size|